piazzai/uvaletter/README.md

 \end{document}
 ```

 The package requires a file called `logo.jpg` to be placed in your document directory.
-This repository provides the general logo of the University of Amsterdam.
-This can be changed to the logo of specific faculties, departments, and institutes.
+This repository provides the general logo of the University of Amsterdam, which could be changed to the logo of a specific faculty, department, or institute.
 All logos of the University can be found [here](https://www.uva.nl/over-de-uva/over-de-universiteit/huisstijl/huisstijlelementen/logo/logo.html).